paurtg/AIPatroling/README.md

 ## 5. In the inspector

 Add the script to our `Enemy`.
-In the inspector choose a number size for the wypoints, we currently have 3 so we will need to write that down.
+In the inspector choose a number size for the waypoints, we currently have 3 so we will need to write that down.
 In every `waypoint` element drag one of the small 3D cubes until filling every space and set a speed that suits your AI.

 ![7](https://user-images.githubusercontent.com/91539042/136867296-dcbecdd2-a08e-437e-93e5-f332f20acf52.PNG)